-The structure of the scalar transport solution is worth some comment too.
+The structure of the scalar transport solution is worth commenting upon.
 At low values of $\tau$ the enhancement distribution is fractal with many localized maxima, which can only be discerned with highly resolved solutions on the control parameter space.
 The spiky regions originate from rational values of $\Theta/\pi$ at $\tau = 0$ and grow in width with increasing $\tau$.
-Inside each region the scalar spatial distribution is locked into a symmetric pattern whose azimuthal wave number $m$ is a rational multiple of the forcing wave number $k = 2\pi/\Theta$; these regions are symmetry-locked ``tongues'' similar to frequency-locked Arnol'd tongues \cite{Glazier_quasi_1988}.
+Inside each region the scalar spatial distribution is locked into a symmetric pattern whose azimuthal wave number $m$ is a rational multiple of the forcing wave-number $k = 2\pi/\Theta$; these regions are symmetry-locked ``tongues'' similar to frequency-locked Arnol'd tongues \cite{Glazier_quasi_1988}.
 This type of behavior was first observed in the context of micromixer design in \textcite{Mathew2004optimization} using the mix-norm as the measure of goodness of mixing.
-As $\tau$ becomes $\mathcal{O}(1)$ the spreading tongues interact to produce an order--disorder transition, where the symmetric spatial patterns change into asymmetric patterns as in Fig.~\ref{fig:lambdacontour}.
-At large values of $\tau$ ($> 10^3$) the enhancement ratio everywhere takes on the same value as that on the $\Theta = 0$ line, i.e., no enhancement.
-Finally for low $Pe$, such as $Pe = 10^3$ the maximum transport enhancement occurs in the $1/3$ resonance tongue at low values of $\tau$.
+As $\tau$ becomes $\mathcal{O}(1)$ the spreading tongues interact to produce an order--disorder transition, where the symmetric spatial patterns change into asymmetric patterns.
+At large values of $\tau > 10^3$ the enhancement ratio everywhere takes on the same value as that on the $\Theta = 0$ line, i.e., no enhancement.
+For low $Pe$, such as $Pe = 10^3$ as in Fig.~\ref{fig:lambdacontour}, the maximum transport enhancement occurs in the $1/3$ resonance tongue at low values of $\tau$.
 This seems counter-intuitive because the no-diffusion mixing optimum \cite{Metcalfe_ram_2006,Speetjens_symmetry_2006} occurs at $(\Theta, \tau) \approx (\pi/5, 15)$, and at low $\tau$ chaotic advection is, at best, weak.
 As $Pe$ increases the maximum transport enhancement increases, and its location moves towards the fluid mixing optimum.